 4. Storage and Handling Equipment

 Storage and handling equipment aids in the safe storage and organization of materials while they await another stage in the manufacturing or distribution process.
-Depending on the needs of the company, this storage equipment may be used to hold materials for short or long periods of time.
-Storage and handling equipment is typically stationary and not automated, but it is frequently used in conjunction with automated systems and equipment.
+Depending on the needs of the company.

 Material handling equipment has a variety of applications